ncbray/evergreen/README.md

 About
 =====
-Muir is a sandbox for exploring compiler construction with Go.
+Evergreen is a sandbox for exploring compiler construction with Go.

 Setup
 =====